Jonathan Wells (intelligent design advocate): Opposition to Darwinian evolution

-He has written articles for the Discovery Institute, WorldNetDaily, Origins & Design, and other sympathetic publications attacking evolution and defending intelligent design.
-In 1997, he presented a paper entitled "Evolution by Design" at the Unification Church sponsored International Conference on the Unity of the Sciences in Washington, D.C.
+So, can I be trusted to say anything concerning the biological sciences?
+I freely admit that I was motivated to pursue a biology Ph.D., in part, because of my religious views.
+On the other hand, Francis Crick freely admitted (to historian Horace Freeland Judson) that he went into biology, in part, because of his atheistic views.
+What ultimately mattered in Crick's case was not his motivation, but whether his biological claims were consistent with the evidence.
+The same is true in my case.He wrote articles for the Discovery Institute, WorldNetDaily, Origins & Design, and other sympathetic publications attacking evolution and defending intelligent design.
+In 1997, he presented a paper titled "Evolution by Design" at the Unification Church sponsored International Conference on the Unity of the Sciences in Washington, D.C.

 In 1999, Wells debated with the New Mexicans for Science and Reason.
 He was one of the contributors to Natural History magazine's 2002 debate between intelligent design advocates and evolution supporters.
 In 2005, he debated Massimo Pigliucci on the PBS talk show Uncommon Knowledge.
 Pigliucci said that Wells "clearly lied" during his debates and misrepresented his agenda and science, as well as not understanding some of the theories he tried to attack.

-Wells is one of the signatories of the Discovery Institute's "A Scientific Dissent From Darwinism," a petition which the intelligent design movement uses to promote intelligent design by attempting to cast doubt on evolution.
+Wells was one of the signatories of the Discovery Institute's "A Scientific Dissent From Darwinism," a petition which the intelligent design movement uses to promote intelligent design by attempting to cast doubt on evolution.
 He is also the author of "Ten questions to ask your biology teacher about evolution" for high school students, which is published by the Discovery Institute.
 The National Center for Science Education has issued a list of answers to the questions.

 Icons of Evolution

 In 2000 Wells published his book Icons of Evolution, in which he discusses 10 examples which he says show that many of the most commonly accepted arguments supporting evolution are invalid.

-There have been 12 detailed reviews of Icons, from scholars familiar with the subject matter, which have come to the consensus that the book's claims are a politically motivated exaggeration and misrepresentation of a scattering of minor issues.
+According to Barbara Forrest and Paul R. Gross, twelve reviews of Wells' book by subject matter experts from 2000 to 2004 came to the consensus that "Wells's icons are nothing more than the making—for politico-religious purposes—of an enormous mountain from a scattering of molehills".
 Scholars quoted in the work have accused Wells of purposely misquoting them and misleading readers.
-Jerry Coyne wrote of Icons, "Wells's book rests entirely on a flawed syllogism: ... textbooks illustrate evolution with examples; these examples are sometimes presented in incorrect or misleading ways; therefore evolution is a fiction."
+Biologist and skeptic Jerry Coyne wrote of Icons, "Wells's book rests entirely on a flawed syllogism: ... textbooks illustrate evolution with examples; these examples are sometimes presented in incorrect or misleading ways; therefore evolution is a fiction."